Alphaz0r/huntress-ctf-2023/operation eradication/README.md

 After installing the tool, modifying URL and put the config file in rclone configuration I managed to connect.

-(I dit it as root which is...
+(I did it as root which is...
 Not recommended, but I don't care since it's a throwable VM.)

 ![Alt text](image.png)